ibhagwan/fzf-lua/README.md

 ### Profiles

-Conviniently, fzf-lua comes with a set of preconfigured profiles, notably:
+Conveniently, fzf-lua comes with a set of preconfigured profiles, notably:
 | Profile          | Details                                    |
 | ---------------- | ------------------------------------------ |
 | `default`          | fzf-lua defaults, uses neovim "builtin" previewer and devicons (if available) for git/files/buffers |